Effects of Exercise

 1. Good for the brain & body:

-Physical exercise is very good for both the brain and body, it’ll increase oxygen to your muscles, give you great pumping ability, keep your endurance up, and also makes you lose lots of weight (especially if you’re using a low carb diet).
+Physical exercise is perfect for both the brain and body.
+It increases oxygen to your muscles, gives you excellent pumping ability, keeps your endurance up, and helps you lose weight (especially if you’re using a low-carb diet).

 2. Increased strength capacity:

-Strength training will make you stronger all around, not just in one area or movement pattern like regular cardio does.
-Resistance exercises triggering muscle contractions against an external resistance (like barbell presses) can result in greater hypertrophy than those that don’t (like jogging), as well as being more metabolically expensive.
+Strength training will make you stronger, not just in one area or movement pattern like regular cardio.
+Resistance exercises triggering muscle contractions against an external resistance (like barbell presses) can result in more significant hypertrophy than those that don’t (like jogging) and are more metabolically expensive.

 3. Increased bone mineral density: